MaryanGelle/simpleQuiz/README.md

 - ## Typography

+- Font Family: Sans-serif for a clean, modern look across all pages.

+- Headings: h1 for main titles, large and bold; h2 for sections like instructions or feedback.

+- Questions: Bold and responsive for easy readability.

+- Answer Buttons: Medium bold text, white on dynamic backgrounds (green for correct, red for incorrect), with hover effects for interactivity.

+- Instructions & Feedback: Dark grey text on light backgrounds for clarity.

+- Consistency & Accessibility: Typography is uniform across pages with high contrast to ensure readability and accessibility.

 - ## Colour Scheme

 - The color palette of the Simple Quiz is intentionally minimalistic to enhance clarity, usability, and immediate feedback.
 Each color choice was made to guide the user’s attention naturally while maintaining a clean and readable interface.